oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 In this lab, you will see step-by-step instructions to:

-  - Use OCI Marketplace to configure and deploy solution.
+  - Use OCI Marketplace to configure and deploy the Kubernetes Monitoring solution.
   - Verify successful deployment.
   - Review Application Information.